-One of Australia’s most successful businessmen, Chris Morris (pictured, left), is selling one of Melbourne’s most impressive homes, in Middle Park.
+Computershare co-founder Chris Morris is selling one of Melbourne’s most impressive homes, in Middle Park.

-The renovated Art Deco residence at 223 Beaconsfield Parade (pictured top, right and bottom) is expected to sell for around $15 million following an expressions of interest campaign closing next month.
+The renovated art deco at 223 Beaconsfield Parade carries c$15m price hopes; an expressions of interest campaign closes next month.

-Renovated using three key components – timber, stone and glass – the home offers formal and informal living and dining areas, hotel inspired bathrooms, marble kitchens on each level, a bar, champagne lounge, billiards room and grand outdoor entertainment spaces.
+Renovated using three key components, the agent said – timber, stone and glass – the home offers formal and informal living and dining areas, hotel inspired bathrooms, marble kitchens on each level, a bar, champagne lounge, billiards room and outdoor entertainment spaces.

-“It’s quite extraordinary – the detail, the scale, the position – are all world class.
+“It’s quite extraordinary – the detail, the scale, the position – are all world class,” he said of the offering.

 “Chris designed the home to be a sanctuary for his family – it has terrific entertaining spaces as well as zones for relaxing and for work”.

-Mr Morris is estimated to have a net worth of just over $1 billion including a stake valued at about $675 million of Computershare, the share registration business he founded with his sister Penny Maclagan, in 1978.
+Mr Morris is estimated to have a net worth of just over $1 billion including a $675m stake in Computershare, the share registration business he founded in 1978 with sister Penny Maclagan.

-Since stepping down as Computershare chairman some years ago, Mr Morris has focused on other businesses including casinos in Queensland and Tasmania and a brewery in Western Australia.
+Since stepping down as chairman of that company some years ago, the businessman has focused on other ventures including casinos in Queensland and Tasmania and a Western Australian brewery.

-A hospitality enterprise, Colonial Leisure Group, has a portfolio of pubs and hotels valued at more than $100 million.
+A hospitality enterprise, Colonial Leisure Group, adds a portfolio of pubs and hotels speculated to be worth over $100m.

-In the United Kingdom, Mr Morris owns the Pennsylvania Castle in Dorset – which was built by the grandson of the founder of the US state of Pennsylvania.
+In the United Kingdom, Mr Morris controls the Pennsylvania Castle in Dorset – built by the grandson of the founder of the US state of Pennsylvania.